seifip/hive-notes/README.md

 Hive Notes is an internal company browser extension that lets your team attach notes and warnings to any web page.

-The notes are store privately in your company Airtable, so you're always in full control of your data.
+Notes are store privately in your company Airtable, so you're always in full control of your data.